Almost all software engineers face this dilemma at some point to another in their career path – should I work for a small company or a large one?

 A small company alleviates these challenges.
-Visibility is high, and this means more opportunities for recognition of your contribution at work.
-It is also easier to highlight initiatives, display hard work, and talent.
+Visibility is high, and it means more opportunities for recognition of your contribution at work.
+It is also easier to highlight initiatives, and display hard work, and talent.
 It is much easier to shine and get recognized in your area of expertise.
-There is also a greater room for advancement because smaller companies are more dynamic in nature and are on a continuous growth phase.
+There is also greater room for advancement because smaller companies are more dynamic and are in a continuous growth phase.
 With good work, coupled with great visibility, moving up the corporate ladder becomes a more agile process.

 Collaboration and learning opportunities

-In a smaller organization, there is greater opportunity to work on a wider variety of assignments.
+In a smaller organization, there is an opportunity to work on a wider variety of assignments.
 Because tasks are not highly specialized, you are not confined to only one aspect of the work.
-Smaller organizations also work in a collaborative manner.
-One individual can wear many hats and leverage the learning opportunity that comes with working with a small team of talented co-workers and from different projects.
+Smaller organizations also work collaboratively.
+One individual can wear many hats and leverage the learning opportunity that comes with working with a small team of talented co-workers from different projects.

-Such environments give you the opportunity to be an integral part of a project – from inception to completion.
-They also give you a hands-on and deep understanding of internal and external processes, help you develop new skills, and learn from colleagues who are experts in their areas completely unfamiliar to you.
+Such environments allow you to be an integral part of a project – from inception to completion.
+They also give you a hands-on and deep understanding of internal and external processes, help you develop new skills, and learn from colleagues who are experts in their areas unfamiliar to you.

 Working in a small organization presents many opportunities that you can leverage to directly impact the future of the company.
-It could be in new technology or a business process that needs tweaking or a trend that you feel the organization could leverage.
+It could be in new technology, a business process that needs tweaking or a trend that you feel the organization could leverage.